CBD: collateral effects?

-According to numerous research, CBD has anti-spasmodic, anti-psychotic, anti- convulsant and neuroprotective properties.
+According to numerous researches, CBD has anti-spasmodic, anti-psychotic, anti- convulsant and neuroprotective properties.
 Therefore, the application of a CBD oil can be very effective for relaxing the muscles and the body in general.
-CBD also has the ability to relieve daily stress, making the nervous system more resistant to external stimuli.
+CBD also can relieve daily stress, making the nervous system more resistant to external stimuli.

 BIOLOGY AND CHEMISTRY OF THE CBD

 Cannabis sativa plants that grow wild in the woods produce numerous organic compounds, such as THC and CBD.
-Exactly like many other plant species grown today by humans, even Cannabis has been selected and hybridized with the aim of obtaining specific molecules with more or less high concentrations, for the most different purposes.
+Exactly like many other plant species grown today by humans, even Cannabis has been selected and hybridized with the aim of obtaining specific molecules with a medium-high concentrations, for the most different purposes.
 These hybridization processes have transformed the original plant, giving rise to different varieties of Cannabis with different qualities (think of the Brussels sprouts and cauliflower artificially produced from the wild brassica).
 In these last decades, man has had as main objective to create variety of "Cannabis" with a high THC content, neglecting all the other potentially beneficial compounds.
 On the other hand, however, the varieties of "hemp" have been selected for years with the aim of enhancing their quality in the industrial field and to increase their concentrations of CBD, to the detriment of those of THC.
 CBD and THC are two cannabinoids closely related to the terpenoids of plant origin such as menthol, camphor and curcuminoids, produced from turmeric and mustard seeds.
 The terpenoids belong to a large class of organic molecules widely used in traditional cuisine for their aromatic qualities.
 However, they also play a leading role in traditional herbal natural remedies.
 THC and CBD are produced through the same biosynthesis processes.
 In other words, they are born from the same precursor molecule, or from cannabigerolic acid or CBGA.
 When this precursor is present, an enzyme, THCA synthase, metabolizes and converts the CBGA into THCA, which in turn, after decarboxylation, converts to THC.
-In parallel, the CBDA synthase converts the CBGA into CBDA, which is the precursor to the CBD.